-Conscript's allowance is a benefit paid by the Social Insurance Institution (SII, or KELA in Finnish) based on the Conscript's Allowance Act.
+Conscript's allowance is a benefit paid by the Social Insurance Institution (SII, or KELA in Finnish) based on the Conscript's Allowance Act (781/1993).

-For the duration of their military service, conscript's allowance is paid to conscripts and women carrying out voluntary military service as well as to his/her next of kin.
+For the duration of their military service, conscript's allowance is paid to conscripts, women carrying out voluntary military service as well as to his/her next of kin.
 The following are entitled to conscript's allowance: the conscript's spouse; registered partner, common-law spouse (with whom the conscript has an underage child); the conscript's own or adopted child; spouse's child; and a child placed permanently in the conscript's custody.
-Your other relatives are not entitled to Conscript's Allowance.
+Other relatives are not entitled to conscript's allowance.

-The actual disposable net income of the conscript

-and the relatives entitled to allowance affect the allowance given.
+The actual disposable net income of the conscript and the family members entitled to allowance affect the allowance given.
+Any property or return on it does not affect eligibility or quantity of conscript's allowance.